bgeijtenbeek/cpClearCache/README.md

 After that the script will be available for running locally in folder C:\Scripts\cpClearCache so IT Support can use this whenever they please.
 NOTE: Script does require admin credentials and exectutionpolicy unrestricted to run properly.

-**INTUNE APP DEPLOYMENT**
+**INTUNE APP DEPLOYMENT** <br />
-Install command: powershell -executionpolicy unrestricted -file install.ps1 Uninstall Command: powershell -executionpolicy unrestricted -file uninstall.ps1
+Install command: powershell -executionpolicy unrestricted -file install.ps1 <br />
+Uninstall Command: powershell -executionpolicy unrestricted -file uninstall.ps1 <br />

 Intune App Detection:
 - Rule type: File